Travel Therapy Jobs

 Licenses and certifications can leave you scratching your head when you should be stoked about traveling.
 We want you to know exactly what you’re getting into.
 Since degrees and certifications depend on your modality and specialty, Fusion’s compliance experts work with your recruiter and the facility to make sure that you have all relevant credentials required for our traveling therapy jobs.

-Some of your compliance requirements are the same across the board, but there are others that will depend on your specialty in physical therapy or occupational therapy.
+Some of your compliance requirements are the same across the board, but there are others that will depend on your specialty in physical therapy, occupational therapy, and speech-language pathology.

 The three parts of compliance